Heritage Trust Co Boosts Stock Position in Vail Resorts, Inc. (NYSE:MTN)

 Analyst Upgrades and Downgrades

 Several research firms have recently weighed in on MTN.
-Truist Financial upped their price target on shares of Vail Resorts from $278.00 to $281.00 and gave the stock a “hold” rating in a report on Friday, June 10th.
-Credit Suisse Group upped their price target on shares of Vail Resorts from $379.00 to $383.00 and gave the stock an “outperform” rating in a report on Friday, June 10th.
 Barclays began coverage on shares of Vail Resorts in a report on Tuesday, June 28th.
 They issued an “underweight” rating and a $217.00 price target on the stock.
+Deutsche Bank Aktiengesellschaft decreased their price target on shares of Vail Resorts from $302.00 to $301.00 in a report on Friday, June 10th.
+Credit Suisse Group upped their price target on shares of Vail Resorts from $379.00 to $383.00 and gave the stock an “outperform” rating in a report on Friday, June 10th.
 KeyCorp set a $300.00 price target on shares of Vail Resorts in a report on Tuesday, July 19th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their price target on shares of Vail Resorts from $302.00 to $301.00 in a report on Friday, June 10th.
-One analyst has rated the stock with a sell rating, six have issued a hold rating and two have issued a buy rating to the stock.
-Based on data from MarketBeat, Vail Resorts presently has a consensus rating of “Hold” and a consensus price target of $295.71.
+Finally, Truist Financial upped their price target on shares of Vail Resorts from $278.00 to $281.00 and gave the stock a “hold” rating in a report on Friday, June 10th.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and two have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $295.71.

 Vail Resorts Stock Down 1.8 %